Gramotei-vlad/gameOnPygame/README.md

 # gameOnPygame
 This is simple platformer wtitten on Python + Pygame + PyAnim.

 Game is done!
+(Almost)

 You will play for the different characters at different levels.

-In game playing music : Dom Smart - Adventure.
+In game play music : Dom Smart - Adventure.

-The game has a multiplayer mode.
+The main game features:
+- Five different characters;
+- Five amazing levels;
+- Music;
+- Mobs and two bosses;
+- Lot of explosions;
+- Nice graphics;
+- Multiplayer mode (in progress).

 ![alt text](Screenshots/Screenshot1.png)
 ![alt text](Screenshots/Screenshot2.png)